SnehaEkka/BA882-Netflix-Analytics-Personalization-System/README.md

 5. **Regional Preferences:** How do content preferences differ across regions, and how does Netflix tailor its YouTube marketing to different geographical audiences?
 6. **Genre Analysis:** Which genres perform best on Netflix, and how does this align with the genre focus in their YouTube marketing?

-Netflix offers a vast catalog of content, making it difficult for users to discover new shows and movies.
+Netflix offers a vast content catalog, making it difficult for users to discover new shows and movies.
 Traditional recommendation systems rely on watch history, but our approach extends beyond that by leveraging content metadata and user feedback.
 We aim to develop a hybrid recommendation engine that improves content discoverability and engagement.

 ### Data Sources
 Our project incorporates multiple data feeds: